DSpace/RestContract/workflowactions.md

 * `edit_metadata` will redirect the user to the edit page
 * `assign_eperson` will show an EPerson lookup on a workflow task page
 * `rating` will show an option to enter a score on a workflow task page

+Although `edit_metadata` is also an advanced button with custom behavior, the current implementation deviates too much to fit in this framework.

 The **advancedOptions** property contains the list of actions which need the advanced functionality.